grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 	* [ ] They stood waiting for gravity to take hold on the much heavier lower portion of the boat, and lift them back upright.

 * [ ] _the whine, push and crash of the boat and engines sounds like Dopesmoker_
+	* [ ] like a slow drone overlaid with a rhythm; like some kind of spiritual music intended to transcend earthy bounds
 	* [ ] Hemi is forced to steer the boat from the bridge in the weather
 	* [ ] Gregory is up on the lookout (Is there a lookout ring on a mast? that might be cool and explain why Gregory doesn't make it back below in time.)